adam-savard/keyboard-function-keys-linux/README.md

 ## Step 3

-In the terminal, type the following:
+In the terminal, first refresh your list of systemd-services by typing:

+`systemctl daemon-reload`

+Then run the keychron service by typing:

+`systemctl start keychron`

+That's it!
+The function keys should now work.

+## Step 4

+For it to persist after a reboot you will need to enable the service.
+Type the following:

 `systemctl enable keychron`

-## Step 4

-That's it!
-A reboot, and you'll see that the function keys have been re-enabled.

 ## Closing Remarks